|For more information or

 The MARC-U*STAR program has a total of 18 student positions that become available when students graduate or leave the program.
 Selection meetings are held in mid April for Summer entry, late July for Fall, and Early November for Spring.
 Please apply for consideration during our next application period.
 Also, sometimes there are position openings in mid-semester and if you have been pre-screened, you could be accepted at that time.

 Please note: MARC-U*STAR is year-round and trains students for entry into doctoral (PhD) education.
 It is not a summer program but continues throughout the school year.
-MARC-U*STAR requires a committment to participate for two years.
+MARC-U*STAR requires a commitment to participate for two years.
 In addition, before you graduate you are expected to apply for at least seven (7) doctoral programs.
 If you are interested in Medical School, do not apply for this program.

 MARC-U*STAR has two tracks: Pre-PhD and Pre-PhD/Professional Degree (MD/PhD, DDS/PhD, etc.).
 These tracks have different GPA requirements (see below).